indeedeng/iwf/README.md

 After exceeding the history threshold(defined by numOfStateExecutionCompleted) auto continueAsNew, AutoContinueAsNew will carry over the pending states, along with all the internal states like DataObjects, interStateChannels, searchAttributes.

+_This feature is WIP._ See [this issue](https://github.com/indeedeng/iwf/issues/107) for progress.

+For now, the recommended workaround is to do a manual "continueAsNew" by using "TerminateIfRunning" IdReusePolicy to start a new workflow execution with the same workflowId.
+This is almost same as Cadence/Temporal's ContinueAsNew API(an atomic operation), except for some minor difference:
+* It won't carry over Search Attributes automatically.
+You have to carry over them using initial search attributes by WorkflowOptions
+* The old execution will be terminated, rather than in "ContinuedAsNew" status

+Same as using Cadence/Temporal's ContinueAsNew API, user must ensure all the signals are drained otherwise signals could be lost.

 ## Non-workflow code
 Check [Client APIs](#client-apis) for all the APIs that are equivalent to Cadence/Temporal client APIs.